seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 ];
 {% endhighlight %}

-Middleware groups can be assigned to routes and controller actions with the same syntax as individual middlewares.
-They simply make it more convenient to assign many middlewares to a route at once.
+Middleware groups can be assigned to routes and controller actions with the same syntax as individual middleware.
+They simply make it more convenient to assign many middleware to a route at once.
 The `web` middleware group is automatically applied to `routes.php` file in the `RouteServiceProvider`:

 {% highlight php %}